-Just a fraction of what we spend on sports can help keep society in shape. lit's oe easy to help your community, when you think about it.
-Millions of people have helped make five percent of their incomes and when your get beet it pressure the causes you care about of their incomes and when your get beet it pressure that it is not a single five.
-A stroke can be a mind-blowing thing
+Just a fraction of what we spend on sports can help keep society in shape.
+It's so easy to help your community, when you think about it.
+Millions of people have helped make five percent of their incomes and when you get back it immeasurable. and give five.
+INDIVIDUAL GIVING/VOLUNTEERING CAMPAIGN NEWSPAPER AD NO. KEV-88-1493-2 COL A stroke can be a mindblowing thing

+Reduce your risk factors

+WOMEN'S BASKETBALL

-Reduce your risk factors INDIVIDUAL GIVING/VOLUNTEERING CAMPAIGN NEWSPAPER AD NO. KGV-89-1493-2 COL Women's Basketball Calvin ends Saint Mary's win streak By KATIE McVOY Sports Writer After a two-game winning high, the Saint Mary's basketball team dropped its 11th conference game of the Calvin 64 season.
-The Belles Saint Mary's 44 fell to Calvin College 64-44, lacking all the elements that had gained them their only two wins of the season.
+Calvin ends Saint Mary's win streak

+By KATIE McVOY Sports Writer

+After a two-game winning high, the Saint Mary's basketball team dropped its 11th conference

+game of the season.

+Calvin 64 The Belles fell to Calvin College 64- 44, lacking all the elements that had gained them their only two wins of the season.
 Saint Mary's shot only 24.6 percent from the field and were out-rebounded by the Calvin Knights 50-29.
-We played as well as we did against Kalamazoo and Olivet for the first half of the game," freshman forward Kristen Matha said, "but our rebounding and shooting fell apart midway through the second half."
+"We played as well as we did against Kalamazoo and Olivet for the first half of the game." freshman forward Kristen Matha said, "but our rebounding and shooting fell apart midway through the second half."
 Calvin came into the game with a second-place rank in the MIAA, trailing Hope College by only half a game.
-With Saturday's win, the Knights improved their record to 10-2 in the MIAA and reached a 15-win plateau for the eighth consecutive Calvin took the lead early in the game, but the Belles stayed close through the first half.
-Early in the second half, Saint Mary's only trailed by Midway through the second half Calvin clinched the game with a 20-4 scoring run.
+With Saturday's win, the Knights improved their record to 10-2 in the MIAA and reached a 15-win plateau for the eighth consecutive season.
+Calvin took the lead early in the game, but the Belles stayed close through the first half.
+Early in the second half, Saint Mary's only trailed by four Midway through the second half Calvin clinched the game with a 20-4 scoring run.
 Saint Mary's only scored five points in the last seven minutes of regulation time.
-"Calvin went on a large scoring drive and we lost pace and couldn't keep the momentum."
-Matha said.
+"Calvin went on a large scoring drive and we lost pace and couldn't keep the momentum," Matha said.
 "Our shooting and rebounding fell with that loss of momentum."
 Matha led the Belles with 13 points and eight rebounds.
 Joining Matha on offense was junior forward Julie Norman with nine points.
 Defensive help came from sophomore Kelly Jones who led the team in rebounds with nine.